wkrzywiec/wkrzywiec.github.io/content/posts/008_lates_file_power_query.md

 1. Next user opens prepared Power Query report and refresh it with the latest file that is in folder.

-Here are the steps describing how I have manged to achieve that.
+Here are the steps describing how I have managed to achieve that.

 ### Step 1.
 Create “Get Data from Folder” query